Explore Capitol Hill

 KILLED IN THE BATTLE OF BALLS BLUFF

 BY VOTE OF THE CONGRESS

 Horatio Stone was born in Jackson, New York, in 1808.
 Stone’s attempts at woodcarving as a boy showed his early interest in sculpture, but he left home as young man to study medicine.
 In the mid to late 1840s, he closed his practice and moved to Washington, D.C., to focus on sculpture.
 He became interested in the decoration of the Capitol as a founder and president of the Washington Art Association, which evolved into the National Art Association.
 In 1858, the Association petitioned Congress to form an art commission to oversee the acquisition of art for the Capitol; the commission existed for only one year.
 Stone maintained studios in Washington, including, at times, a room in the Capitol, and in Italy.
-He sculpted three statues for the Capitol: John Hancock (1861), Alexander Hamilton (1868), and Edward Dickinson Baker (1876).
+He sculpted two other statues for the U.S. Capitol: John Hancock (1861) and Alexander Hamilton (1868).
 He died in Carrara, Italy, in 1875.